cKlee/movingwall/mwo.md

 [MovingWall]: #movingwall

-A **moving wall** is some obstacle that may limit the use of a [ssso:ServiceEvent].
+A **moving wall** is some obstacle that may limit the use of a [service:Service].

     mwo:MovingWall a owl:Class ;
         rdfs:label "moving wall" ;
-        rdfs:comment "A moving wall is some obstacle that may limit the use of a ssso:ServiceEvent"@en ;
+        rdfs:comment "A moving wall is some obstacle that may limit the use of a service:Service"@en ;
         rdfs:subClassOf [
             a owl:Class ;
             owl:intersectionOf (service:ServiceLimitation gr:QuantitativeValue)